HomeFit AtlasWorkouts that fit the room

 Next-page logic

 How to Choose Low-Impact Home Workouts next step: Turn how to choose low-impact home workouts into one decision: shorten, lower impact, change equipment, or start the finder.
-The related links point to the next practical decision, so the next click moves from choice to action without opening several unrelated pages.
+The related links point to the next practical choice, so the next click moves from choice to action without opening several unrelated pages.

 Compare before switching